 No, monoliths are not available in aseptic package.
 Monoliths in general are sanitized using prolonged contact time with 1 M NaOH (not applicable for columns with immobilized proteins).

-Yes.
+Only monoliths packed in SS housing can be sterilized in an autoclave.
 Make sure that either the inlet or the outlet of the column is open to prevent excess pressure buildup.
 Autoclaving monolithic columns for aseptic use is recommended.
 Prior to disposal, monoliths can also be autoclaved.
 For specifics, please consult firstname.lastname@example.org.

 Basic matrix of all monoliths is poly – methacrylate.

 From the chromatogram of a pulse test with acetone (or similar tracer molecule) you will obtain retention time, peak width, and peak width at a half height.
 With that you can calculate:

 N – number of theoretical plates, tR – retention time, σ – standard deviation, w – peak width, w1/2 – peak width at a half height

 HETP – high equivalent of theoretical plate, L – separation (column) column length.

 No animal-derived components or materials are used in the manufacturing process.
 Our columns are cGMP-compliant and come with an animal component-free certificate.